mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ![image](../images/8-7.png)

-We can see that the headers include the id of the Turbo Frame we are targeting, allowing Turbo to identify which part of the page should be replaced with the response data:
+We can see that the headers include the ID of the Turbo Frame we are targeting, allowing Turbo to identify which part of the page should be replaced with the response data:

 ![image](../images/8-8.png)